 Early morning visit to Tadoba National Park searching for tigers and mugger crocodiles amongst many other wildlife.
 Enjoy lunch at the forest lodge before returning to the train.
 (B, L, D)

 This morning, arrive in Jalgaon and proceed to visit the spectacular caves at Ajanta.
 These Buddhist cave temples date from around 200BC, and continued to be added to until 650AD, predating those at nearby Ellora.
 As Ellora developed and Buddhism gradually declined, the Ajanta Caves were abandoned and eventually forgotten.
 But in 1819, a British hunting party stumbled upon them, and their remote beauty was soon unveiled.
 Their isolation contributed to the fine state of preservation in which some of their remarkable paintings remain to this day.
 Ajanta is listed as a world heritage site by Unesco.
 Overnight train journey to Nashik.
 (B, L, D)

 This morning arrive into the holy city of Nashik.
 Enjoy a walk along the Godavari ghats, then head to a local vineyard for a tour followed by wine tasting.
 (B, L, D)

 Morning arrival in Mumbai, where you will disembark.
-Continue to Hyatt Regency, near the airport, for an overnight stay.
+Continue to the LaLiT Mumbai (or similar) for an overnight stay.
 (B)

 Fly to London with British Airways.
 (B)